-Medicines may have a number of side effects, such as headache, nausea, and weight gain.
+Medications may have a number of side effects, such as headache, nausea, and weight gain.
 They may also cause problems such as high blood pressure or high cholesterol.

 After an organ transplant, patients will also continue to undergo many tests to ensure that there is no infection and that the organ is not being rejected.
-Tests vary depending on the specific organ, but can include blood tests, X-rays, or biopsies.
+Tests vary depending on the specific organ, but can include blood tests, imaging tests like X-rays, or biopsies.

 Diet and Exercise